 - Video: InShot is a visual content editing app that allows you to create and edit videos and images.
 Splice (video) is from the makers of the GoPro and allows you to splice different video clips together to create a compelling end result.

 - Instagram Stories: Mojo allows you to create stories using preset templates that can be edited to your liking.
-Over allows you to add text over your images.
+GoDaddy (formerly Over) allows you to add text over your images.

 - Scheduling: Buffer and Hootesuite allows you to schedule your social posts in advance and is a great way of getting organised.
 You can also report on your social channels, making it easy to compile monthly reports.